mishbah/Diving-into-ES2015/README.md

 }
 ```

-This is a pretty simple concept and allows us to have som control over some of
+This is a pretty simple concept and allows us to have some control over the
-the inner workings of our class at the instance level.
+inner workings of our class at the instance level.
 Let's look at it in action:

 ```bash
 > var car = new Car('Toyota')